kazekyo/nau/README.md

 ```
 npm install @kazekyo/nau
 ```
 > ⚠️ The package is currently under heavy development.
-It is possible that all version updates will have breaking changes.
+All version updates may have breaking changes.

 ## Usage
 Currently, there is no complete documentation.